3 Day Barcelona Itinerary: The Perfect Guide for Your First Visit

 Hop-on-Hop-off City Tour

-Start your 3 day Barcelona itinerary with a hop-on hop-off city tour.
+Start your 3 day Barcelona itinerary with a hop-on hop-off city tour for some Barcelona sightseeing.
 The red City Sightseeing buses give you a first impression of the different neighborhoods of Barcelona.
 Each district has its own unique charm and architecture.
 Hop on and off wherever you like, your Citysightseeing ticket is valid for 24 hours from the first use.

 La Sagrada Família